Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/README.md

   "Watchlists": [],
   "WatchlistDescription": [],
   "BasePath": "{Path to Solution Content}",
+  "Version": "3.0.0", // Default version of 3.0.0.
+If you want create templateSpec package then change variable 'defaultPackageVersion' value in createSolutionV3.ps1 file
-  "Version": "2.0.0", //Optional, If provided it will compare with defaultPackageVersion variable "Metadata": "{Name of Solution Metadata file}", "TemplateSpec": true,
+  "Metadata": "{Name of Solution Metadata file}", "TemplateSpec": true,
   "Is1PConnector": false